-Kayla McGill is currently a Gender and Global Security Program Assistant at WIIS.
+Kayla McGill is currently a Gender and Global Security Program Manager and Fellow at WIIS.
 She is spearheading the Next Generation Symposium and the Nuclear Gender Scorecard while she is in this role and we are excited to learn from such a passionate and intelligent addition to the team.

 As a child in a military family, Kayla lived in Texas, Georgia, California and Utah with her parents and younger sister, Alayna.
 Growing up, Kayla always wanted to be a dolphin trainer.
 That is, until she learned that in order to be a marine biologist she would have to study how and why animals die.
 She loved dolphins too much to learn about their deaths, so she changed her dream during her senior year of high school.
 She did, however, briefly work with rescued animals at the Hogle Zoo in Utah.